Pay Docking for Salaried Employees

 An employer that engages in the actual practice of improper pay docking will lose the overtime exemption for the period the docking occurred for other employees working in the same job classification for the same manager responsible for the deduction.
 This means that the employer must pay normally exempt workers overtime wages if their hours exceed 40 hours for one workweek.
 If the deduction was a one-time occurrence or it was unintentional, the employer will not lose the exemption if the employee receives reimbursement.

 The employer will receive safe harbor from losing the overtime exemption if:

 The employer will still lose the overtime exemption if willful noncompliance continues after receiving complaints from employees, however.

-Employment law can sometimes be quite confusing, and even the best of intentions can get uninformed business owners into legal trouble.
+Employment law can sometimes get confusing, and even the best of intentions can get uninformed business owners into legal trouble.
 When in doubt about whether you may dock an employee's salary, any employer's best bet is to speak with a lawyer.
-Focus on what you do best and let a business attorney experienced in employment law matters.
-You can get a free case review to go over your situation at no obligation.
+Focus on what you do best and let a business attorney experienced in employment law handle your most delicate employment law matters.